The Facts on Fakes!

 What a bargain!
 Wait ‘til you see the deal I got!
 This is too good to be true! . . . all common expressions from shoppers who thought they bought a $700 designer handbag for $100.
 Then there are those who remark . . .
 Yes, I know it's a fake, but "everyone" buys them!

 Welcome to the world of counterfeit goods!
 Whether you label them fakes, replicas, look-alikes, reproductions or knockoffs... it is still called product counterfeiting and it is BIG business.
-According to the Department of Commerce, losses to U.S. businesses from the counterfeiting of trademarked consumer products are estimated at $250 billion a year.
+According to the Organization for Economic Co-operation and Development, losses to U.S. businesses from the counterfeiting of trademarked consumer products are estimated at over $500 billion a year.

 In the resale industry we most often think of knockoff designer purses, shoes, jeans, watches and scarves when we consider counterfeit merchandise.
 However, that is not the whole story . . . counterfeit products, along with the repercussions and dangers they present, are far more widespread.
 Common counterfeit products include auto parts, airplane parts, apparel, cosmetics, sunglasses, computer software, fragrances, children's toys, medicines, health and beauty aids, food products . . . and more.
 Most people do not even consider the potential hazards of counterfeit products.
 Acts of counterfeiting can and do create severe public health risks and safety hazards as well as economic harm.